-Serving and Decanting Chateau Leoville Las Cases with Wine, Food, Pairing Tips
+Serving Chateau Leoville Las Cases with Wine, Food, Pairing Tips

 Chateau Leoville Las Cases is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
 Chateau Leoville Las Cases is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta as well as cheeses.

 Château Léoville Las Cases Wine Tasting Notes